zxyongyo/border-radius-previewer/README.md

 ## Features

-- [x] User can see a box which has a `border-radius` property applied to it
+- [x] You can see a box which has a `border-radius` property applied to it

-- [x] User can customize the box size
+- [x] You can customize the box size

-- [x] User can change the 4 `border-raidus` property values that are applied to the box (top-left, top-right, bottom-left, bottom-right)
+- [x] You can change the 4 `border-raidus` property values that are applied to the box (top-left, top-right, bottom-left, bottom-right)

-- [ ] User can change all 8 possible values of the border-radius in order to create a complex shape
+- [ ] You can change all 8 possible values of the border-radius in order to create a complex shape

-- [x] User can copy the resulting CSS to the clipboard
+- [x] You can copy the resulting CSS to the clipboard